oroinc/documentation/backend/entities/data-grids/index.rst

                 taskPriority:
                     label: Priority

-For each column, the ``frontend_type`` option can be used to customize how data will be displayed (by default, the data will be shown as is).
+For each column, you can use the ``frontend_type`` option to customize how data will be displayed (by default, the data will be shown as is).

 Column Sorters
 ~~~~~~~~~~~~~~

-Use the ``sorters`` option to define on which columns' header the user can click to order by the
+Use the ``sorters`` option to define on which columns' header the user can click to order by the data:
-data:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/datagrids.yml